SciML/2025-JuliaCon-DifferentialEquations-Workshop/README.md

-# JuliaCon 2025 OrdinaryDiffEq deepdive
+# JuliaCon 2025: A Deep Dive Into `DifferentialEquations.jl

 ## Rendering